SKTR: Trace Recovery from Stochastically Known Logs: Related Work

-Others studies filter out an event log for improving model discovery results.
-For example, \citeauthor{conforti2016filtering}~\cite{conforti2016filtering} develop a threshold-based framework for detecting and filtering out infrequent behaviors.
-Mixed integer linear programming is used to find an automaton with a minimal number of arcs that represents the log behavior, which is used for finding frequency thresholds.
-The events that do not fit the automaton, subject to the threshold, are filtered out. \citeauthor{sani2017improving}~\cite{sani2017improving} propose techniques that can detect incomplete traces or traces that do not terminate properly.
-The main idea is to identify the probability in which an activity appears in the context of a specific behavior; for example, how likely it is that activity $d$ appears after the sequence $\langle a,b,c \rangle $.
-The conditional probabilities can be then filtered according to a threshold. \citeauthor{van2020partial} \cite{van2020partial} focused on ordering of events when some of their timestamps are imprecise due to missing, non-synchronized, or manual recordings of date/time information (also called order uncertainty).
-The authors tested three different models in which the probability of a trace variation or a specific sequence of events are estimated based on event-log traces that do exhibit order uncertainty (deterministic traces).
-A recent paper by \citeauthor{andrews2020quality} \cite{andrews2020quality}, who state that a universal approach for identifying data quality issues is still elusive, developed a semi-automated data quality evaluation framework of event data extracted from relational databases.
-Their approach is based on the development of quantitative indices for measuring 12 different dimensions of data quality (e.g., precision, completeness, uniqueness).
+\citeauthor{sani2017improving}~\cite{sani2017improving} propose techniques to detect incomplete traces or traces that do not terminate properly by identifying the probability in which an activity appears in the context of a specific behavior.
+For example, how likely it is that activity $d$ appears after the sequence $\langle a,b,c \rangle $.
+The conditional probabilities can be then filtered according to a threshold. \citeauthor{van2020partial}~\cite{van2020partial} focus on the ordering of events when some of their timestamps are imprecise due to missing, non-synchronized, or manual recordings of date/time information (also called order uncertainty).
+The authors test three different models in which the probability of a trace variation or a specific sequence of events are estimated based on event-log traces that do exhibit order uncertainty (deterministic traces).
+A recent paper by \citeauthor{andrews2020quality} \cite{andrews2020quality}, who take a universal approach to identifying data by developing a semi-automated data quality evaluation framework of event data extracted from relational databases.
+Their approach is based on the development of quantitative indices for measuring 12 different data quality dimensions (e.g., precision, completeness, uniqueness).